 This discussion describes the material United States federal income tax consequences of owning the securities described in this prospectus which, for purposes of this discussion, are referred to as "notes."
-This discussion is the opinion of Sullivan & Cromwell LLP, U.S. counsel to KfW and KfW Finance.
+This discussion is the opinion of Sullivan & Cromwell LLP, United States counsel to KfW.
 It applies to you only if you acquire notes in the offering or offerings contemplated by this prospectus and you own your notes as capital assets for tax purposes.
 This discussion does not apply to you if you are a member of a class of holders subject to special rules, such as:

-- a dealer in securities or currencies;

-- a trader in securities that elects to use a mark-to-market method of accounting for your securities holdings;

-- a bank;

-- an insurance company;

-- a tax-exempt organization;

-- a regulated investment company;

-- a person that owns notes that are a hedge or that are hedged against interest rate or currency risks;

-- a person that owns notes as part of a straddle or conversion transaction for tax purposes;

-- a United States expatriate; or

-- a United States holder (as defined below) whose functional currency for tax purposes is not the U.S. dollar.
+- a dealer in securities or currencies; - a trader in securities that elects to use a mark-to-market method of accounting for your securities holdings; - a bank; - an insurance company; - a tax-exempt organization; - a regulated investment company; - a person that owns notes that are a hedge or that are hedged against interest rate or currency risks; - a person that owns notes as part of a straddle or conversion transaction for tax purposes; - a person that purchases or sells notes as part of a wash sale for tax purposes; - a person liable for alternative minimum tax; - a United States expatriate; or - a United States holder (as defined below) whose functional currency for tax purposes is not the U.S. dollar.

-If a partnership holds our notes, the United States federal income tax consequences to a partner will generally depend on the status of the partner and the activities of the partnership.
+If a partnership holds the notes, the United States federal income tax consequences to a partner will generally depend on the status of the partner and the activities of the partnership.

-This discussion deals only with notes that are due to mature 30 years or less from the date on which they are issued.
-The United States federal income tax consequences of owning notes that are due to mature more than 30 years from their date of issue will be discussed in an applicable prospectus supplement and/or pricing supplement.
+This discussion deals only with notes that (i) are due to mature 30 years or less from the date on which they are issued, (ii) are properly treated as debt for U.S. federal income tax purposes and (iii) do not provide for any payment that is wholly or partially contingent upon, or determined by reference to, the payment of a dividend from sources within the United States.
+The United States federal income tax consequences of owning notes that are due to mature more than 30 years from their date of issue, that may not be treated as debt for U.S. federal income tax purposes or that provide for any payment that is wholly or partially contingent upon, or determined by reference to, the payment of a dividend from sources within the United States will be discussed in an applicable prospectus supplement and/or pricing supplement.
 This discussion is based on the Internal Revenue Code of 1986, as amended, to which we refer in this discussion as the "Code," its legislative history, existing and proposed regulations under the Code, published rulings and court decisions, all as currently in effect.
 These laws are subject to change, possibly on a retroactive basis.